This article was first published on Customer Think

 It will free up highly skilled engineers and focus on innovation programs with greater strategic significance.
 This will create a pool of IT specialists who can take up high-value projects instead of building basic workflow applications.
 Using no-code platforms, employees can be creative with technology and develop their own custom applications.
 This can help CEOs in establishing a workforce that can think on its feet and deliver independently, and as a result, sparking a culture of innovation across the organization.

-In 2022, the use of these tools will increase and become more structured.
+In 2023, the use of these tools will increase and become more structured.
 As more businesses recognize the value of no-code development, they will establish formalized citizen developer programs that provide their employees with tools to experiment and deliver value.
 Citizen development requires coverage on strategic, tactical, and operational levels in order to support enterprise innovation.
-It is essential to create fusion teams and clearly demarcated roles and responsibilities of not just citizen developers but also technical people.
+It is essential to create fusion teams and clearly demarcate the roles and responsibilities of not just citizen developers but also technical people.

 To oversee whether the strategic goals are being met, there should be a citizen development champion in the team who can influence or give directions to both citizen developers and IT teams.
 Someone from the top leadership (CEO or CIO) is suitable for this role.
 He or she can also work as an icebreaker between business users and IT personnel if the situation demands it.